ohenrik/async_bitfinex/README.md

 This code has been tested on

-- Python 3.6
+- Python 3.6 and 3.5

-At the moment the library is only supported from 3.6 and above.
+At the moment the library is only supported from 3.5 and above.

 ## Contributing